 1. The front center seat belt on the Standard Cab may be disconnected to open up utilization of the storage areas behind the front seats.
 The black latch plate can be detached from the black keyed seat belt buckle located on the inboard side of the passenger seat.
 Insert the vehicle ignition key into the center white slot on the black buckle.
-The black buckle latch plate can be removed when the key is pressed into the buckle.
-Allow the retractor to take up the surplus webbing, and the buckles will hang vertically from the cab back exit bezel, thus freeing up all the area behind the front seats.

-THINGS TO KNOW BEFORE STARTING YOUR VEHICLE
+38 THINGS TO KNOW BEFORE STARTING YOUR VEHICLE